leonardodls/product-introduction-financial-accounting/assets/public/Chapter_4_ComprehensiveProblem/05_Prepare_the _June_income_statement_retained_earnings_statement_and_balance_sheet.md

 ## Instructions

-Create the Income Statement, Retained Earnings Statement and Balance Sheet, for the month ended June 30, using the trial balance shown on the left.
+Create the income statement, retained earnings statement and balance sheet, for the month ended June 30, using the trial balance shown on the left.

 ```
 [cosmatt-widget]